Jatz/PeopleCodeTools/README.md

 ### Sublime Text Tidy PeopleCode Trace tool

-This tool will tidy up a tracesql file.
-At the moment this tool adds a matching quote to the end of certain lines that have an odd number of quotes, ensuring that the syntax highlighting of the PeopleCode trace file works correctly.
-The tool also removes the PSAPPSRV header text to make the trace file easier to read.
+This tool will tidy up a tracesql file by performing the following operations:
+- Adding a matching quote to the end of certain lines that have an odd number of quotes, ensuring that the syntax highlighting of the PeopleCode trace file works correctly (tidy_add_unmatched_quotes).
+- Removing blank spaces (tidy_remove_blank_spaces)
+- Removing the PSAPPSRV header text to make the trace file easier to read (tidy_remove_psappsrv_headers).

+The tidy_remove_psappsrv_headers is disabled in the default settings.
+Feel free to set this to true in the user settingss for this plugin.

 Note: This tool will not work so well on large files (i.e. files greater than 8 MB), taking up to 60 seconds for 15 MB files.